John Ashley (actor): Beach party movies

 Ashley returned for the sequels Muscle Beach Party (1964) and Bikini Beach (1964), playing "Johnny" (essentially the same role as in Beach Party).
 He guest starred on Dr Kildare in "Night of the Beast" (1964).

 Ashley was not in Pajama Party (1964), but did appear in Sergeant Deadhead (1965), once again playing Avalon's best friend.
 He was in Beach Blanket Bingo (1965), this time playing Avalon's rival.
 Both Sergeant Deadhead and Bingo featured Deborah Walley, whom Ashley had married in 1962.

 Ashley later recalled shooting one of the beach party scenes with Avalon, saying, "Our backs were to the water camera and we were walking and talking and Frankie said, 'Man, can you believe us?
 Two 30-year-old guys out here in body make-up and red trunks.'"

 Beach Blanket Bingo was the only beach movie where Ashley had much to do.
 "That was the only one where there was really a character", he said.
 "Other than that, it was basically 'Frankie's buddy stands – the guy in the red bathing suit.'"

 Ashley was given a lead role for Azalea Films' The Eye Creatures (1965), filmed in Texas and directed by Larry Buchanan as a remake of AIP's Invasion of the Saucer Men (1957).
 Ashley later estimated his fee took up more than half the budget.

 For Allied Artists, he played Baby Face Nelson in Young Dillinger (1965) alongside Nick Adams and Robert Conrad.
 He was reportedly going to do Three to Make Zero, a thriller with Conrad from a script by Richard Bakalyan but it was not made.
 Also announced but not made was Runaway Skis, meant to star Ashley and Walley, from a script by James Stacy and directed by Frank Paris.

 Ashley's final beach party movie was How to Stuff a Wild Bikini (1965), where he played "Johnny"; he sang a few songs on the soundtrack.
 Ashley did not appear in the final film in the series, The Ghost in the Invisible Bikini (1966), although he was originally announced as starring in it and Walley did appear.

-He guest starred on Conrad's show The Wild Wild West, appearing in "The Night of Watery Death", and was back on The Beverly Hillbillies in "The Cat Burglar" and "Mr. Universe Muscles".
+He guest starred on Conrad's show The Wild Wild West, appearing in "The Night of Watery Death", and was back on The Beverly Hillbillies in "The Cat Burglar" and "Mr. Universe Muscles In".